 The Hyper Rush-40 is an impressive weapon with good looks and ergonomics.
 The priming and firing mechanism is smooth, and the performance overall is more than excellent.

 My rating: 4.6 out of 5.

 Second on this list is the Mach-100, a fully automatic, flywheel-powered blaster with a hopper-style magazine that can hold 100 Hyper rounds.
 As mentioned, the Rival counterpart of the Mach-100 is the Perses, which can hold up to 50 rounds.

 As with a lot of other fully automatic Nerf guns, the Hyper Mach-100 isn’t the most ergonomic blaster, but firing is still a lot of fun.
 A drawback is that the hopper is slightly inefficient in the sense that the rounds don’t always flow to the front very smoothly.
 A bit of shaking is often required to be able to keep firing.

-Note that the Hyper Mach-100 requires a staggering amount of 6 D-batteries to operate, and doesn’t (yet) offer a much lighter rechargeable battery pack like the Perses does.
+Note that the Hyper Mach-100 requires a staggering amount of 6 D-batteries to operate and doesn’t (yet) offer a much lighter rechargeable battery pack as the Perses does.

 My rating: 4.2 out of 5.